Debt Payment: Why People Get Mad When You Ask Them to Pay Back

 Debt payment can impact friendships.

-Your name and reputation is at stake
+Your name and reputation are at stake

-Avoiding payment risks a ruined relationship
+Avoiding payment risks ruining relationships

 Always find a way to pay your debt back, not a reason why you can’t.